rare-magma/guitos/README.md

 ## Authors & contributors

-The original setup of this repository is by [Nuno Pires](https://github.com/rare-magma).
+The original setup of this repository is by [Nuno](https://github.com/rare-magma).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/rare-magma/guitos/contributors).